 - Free — refers to the balance that can be used (not locked/frozen) from the Substrate API.
 The concept of

 freebalance depends on the action to be executed.
 For example, voting in democracy will not subtract the allocated balance to the vote from

 freebalance, but token holders won't be able to transfers that balance

 - Reducible — refers to the balance that can be used (not locked/frozen) through the Ethereum API on Moonbeam.
 For example, this is the balance displayed by MetaMask.
 It is the real spendable balance, accounting for all democracy locks (displayed as transferable in Polkadot.js Apps)

 - Reserved — refers to the balance held due to on-chain requirements, and that can be freed by performing some on-chain action.
-For example, funds that are being staked at a protocol level (parachain staking) are shown as
+For example, bonds for creating a proxy account or setting an on-chain identity are shown as

 reserved balance.
 These funds are not accessible via the Ethereum API until they are freed